 Next is the problem of those who are guilty and what the best solution is for them.

-After that, it’s helpful to understand categories of these crimes and types of criminal charges and defenses within these categories.
+After that, we’ll explore the categories of these crimes and types of criminal charges and defenses within these categories.

 In addition, we’ll look at some defense issues and potential consequences of conviction.
 And we’ll consider what to look for in the best sex crime lawyer.